Big-Silver/Angular2-crud-cli/README.md

-# TodoApp
+# Angular-CRUD

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+## Quick Start
+- npm install
+- npm start

 ## Development server
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+- Test your changes running: ng serve ---port 9000

+## Create class, Component, directive, module, service

+- ng generate class my-new-class: add a class to your application
+- ng generate component my-new-component: add a component to your application
+- ng generate directive my-new-directive: add a directive to your application
+- ng generate enum my-new-enum: add an enum to your application
+- ng generate module my-new-module: add a module to your application
+- ng generate pipe my-new-pipe: add a pipe to your application
+- ng generate service my-new-service: add a service to your application

 ## Build